Wenfei-Xian/TIPP/README.md

 ### GFA → Linearized FASTA
 #### Detects circular paths in a GFA assembly graph and outputs a linearized FASTA sequence starting at the longest segment.
 ```
+#“The script first groups edges into clusters based on the L-links (connected components).
+For each cluster, it checks whether the graph contains a cycle.
+If it does, it finds that cycle and then linearizes it by ‘cutting’ the circle open at the start of the longest segment.”
+python3 script/gfa2fasta-cycle.py example/
 ```